Posted on

 • A note on non-stick coatings:

 I recommend to avoid PTFE and instead going with ceramic-based non-stick coatings.
 Why?
-Temperatures over 464°F can release unhealthy fumes from Teflon… And non-stick pans on electric stoves can reach that heat in minutes, especially while preheating.
+Temperatures over 464°F can release unhealthy fumes from Teflon… And non-stick pans can reach that temperature in minutes, especially while preheating.

 Because of this risk, companies ditched PFOA – the toxic chemical used to make Teflon.
-But, the chemicals that replaced it (GenX) aren’t much safer, the EPA states.
+But, the chemicals that replaced it (GenX) aren’t much safer, the EPA states, as they’re still PFAS.
 To know more about the safest cookware you should buy, we wrote a guide for non-toxic cookware.

 Frequently Asked Questions